umangutkarsh/GSoC_2024/README.md

 ## ❤️ Support
 Learned something new today?
-Reciprocate the love. ⭐ this repo for good karma.
+Reciprocate the love. ⭐ This repo for good karma.

 ## 💬 Connect With Me
-Want to discuss about GSoC / Rocket.Chat / Open-source ?
+Want to discuss about GSoC / Rocket.Chat / Open-source?
 Let's connect!
 <div align="center">

 | **Contributor** | Umang Utkarsh |